ajzdunek/python_animations/README.md

 # python_animations_pygame
 Making animations with Python and Pygame

-# Video for all 5 code blocks
+# Short snippets for all 5 code blocks and what they do.

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/9KCJUvo"  ><a href="//imgur.com/a/9KCJUvo">Python Animations and Pygame</a></blockquote>